-Interfor is a member of the Coast Forest Conservation Initiative ("CFCI") - a collaborative effort of five B.C. forest product businesses committed to finding new approaches to forest conservation and management in B.C.'s Central and North Coast.
-CFCI collaborates with the Rainforest Solution Project (a group of environmental organizations) in a forum known as the Joint Solutions Project ("JSP").
-The joint work done by JSP was a major part of the landmark Great Bear Rainforest agreement announced by the province in 2016.
+Interfor is a member of the Coast Forest Conservation Initiative ("CFCI") - a collaborative effort of four B.C. forest product businesses committed to finding new approaches to forest conservation and management in B.C.'s Great Bear Rainforest ("GBR").
+CFCI companies participate in the GBR Ecosystem Based Management ("EBM") Implementation Working Group along with Coastal First Nations, Nanwakolas Council and the Province of B.C. to provide ongoing coordination and support for continued implementation of EBM in the GBR.